The DNS Forum’s Journey

 - Promoting cross border domain registration opportunities

-Since 2013, seven editions of the Africa Domain Name System Forum have been held.
+Since 2013, eight editions of the Africa Domain Name System Forum have been held.
 The meetings have brought together more than 2000 people interested and involved in the Domain Name System in Africa and around the world.
-Subsequent DNS Fora were hosted by Nigeria (2014), Kenya (2015), Morocco (2016), Tanzania (2017) , Benin (2018) and Botswana in (2019).
+Subsequent DNS Forums were hosted by Nigeria (2014), Kenya (2015), Morocco (2016), Tanzania (2017), Benin (2018), and Botswana (2019).
+With the pandemic, the African DNS Forum 2020 was held virtually in 2020.

 Where we are today